0cjs/8bitdev/exe/README.md

 - `a2/`: Apple II.
 Typically loaded by using `bin/p2a2bin` to generate a DOS 3.3 disk image containing a file (type `B`) with the object code.
   The `a2exebuild()` function in `Test` does this.

+This directory also has a `hello.data` file that can be used to test for dropped characters on serial connections. `t8t … send -f cr exe/hello.data` should show all the columns lining up nicely on a 80-column terminal; if it doesn't, characters are being dropped on the connection.
+(Typically this is fixed with `--char-delay 1` or a larger number.)